Tebs-Lab/web-development-examples/readme.md

 # Web Development Basics By Example

-This repo is a collection of web development (html, css, js) with micro-exercises to help drive lectures and lessons about web development.
+This repo is a collection of web development examples using html, css, and js designed to introduce complete beginners to the basics of each of the three languages and how to combine them.
+These materials are designed to help drive lectures and lessons for web development beginners.
 Each example has a micro-exercise for students to practice on immediately after reviewing the content with an instructor.

 ## Copyright and Licensing